David Auerbach: Meganets: How Digital Forces Beyond Our Control Commandeer Our Daily Lives and Inner Realities

-Auerbach will publish his second book in March 2023 titled Meganets: How Digital Forces Beyond Our Control Commandeer Our Daily Lives and Inner Realities.
+Auerbach published his second book in March 2023 titled Meganets: How Digital Forces Beyond Our Control Commandeer Our Daily Lives and Inner Realities.
 Andrew Anthony from The Guardian interviewed Auerbach and explored several key themes.

 Auerbach defines a meganet as a "persistent, evolving and opaque data network that heavily influences how people see the world", that necessarily involves constant interaction between services provided by big tech and the millions of users that use and influence those services.
 Auerbach opines that meganets are contributing to a "severe fracturing of society" as users split into "like-minded self-policing groups that enforce unanimity and uniformity, and prevent any larger-scale societal consensus", a process also inherently self-reinforcing.

 Auerbach suggests that one solution to the current problems that meganets generate is to intentionally impair the algorithms that "track people demographically and pair like with like" so that local homogeneity and the accompanying doctrinaire attitudes are hindered.
 Anthony described this strategy as "fight[ing] chaos with chaos" during his questioning.